VoodooI2C/VoodooI2C/README.md

 * Synaptics 7501 Clearpad touchscreen (Acer Switch 12)
 * Atmel 1000 touchscreen (Dell XPS 12)
 * NTRG 0001 touchscreen (Surface Pro 3)
+* CYAP0000 trackpad (Haswell Chromebooks)
+ * This uses a propriety interface, as opposed to i2c-hid in the above devices, so requires use of `VoodooCyapaGen3Device` instead of `VoodooI2CHIDDevice`

 # Helping out and testing